Lately, you’ve been noticing some strange bumps on your face that don’t look like pimples or hives. They’re painful, red and itchy.

-If you shave on a regular basis, then you are more likely to be dealing with ingrown hairs, and these removal tips will certainly help to keep them from coming back shortly.
+If you shave on a regular basis then you are more likely to be dealing with ingrown hairs, and these hair removal tips will certainly help to keep them from coming back shortly.

-If you start implementing some of the prevention tips we discussed earlier, you will be working to remove those stubborn little hairs less frequently.
+If you start implementing some of the tips to prevent ingrown hairs we discussed earlier you will be working to remove those stubborn little hairs less frequently.

 1. Removal with Sharp Device